 MIRI Cross-Mode Recommended Strategies

-A general set of guidelines regarding exposure time settings, background strategies, and general target acquisition can be applied to all MIRI observing modes.
+General guidelines regarding exposure time settings, background strategies, and general target acquisition applicable to all MIRI observing modes are provided in this article.

 On this page